38 cm SK C/34 naval gun

 The 38 cm SK C/34 naval gun was developed by Germany in the late 1930s.
 It armed the s and was planned as the armament of the s and the re-armed s.
 Six twin-gun mountings were also sold to the Soviet Union and it was planned to use them on the s, however, they were never delivered.
 Spare guns were used as coastal artillery in Denmark, Norway and France.
-One gun and one barrel is currently on display at respectively Møvig Fortress outside Kristiansand and Bunkermuseum Hanstholm, Denmark.
+One gun and one barrel is currently on display at Møvik Fortress outside Kristiansand, Norway and Hanstholm Fortress, Denmark respectively.

 Ammunition

 It used the standard German naval system of ammunition where the base charge was held in a metallic cartridge case and supplemented by another charge in a silk bag.
 Both cartridges were rammed together.